Hazard identification is a core WHMIS requirement

 Occupational health and safety legislation in Canada requires employers to “take every reasonable precaution to ensure the workplace is safe.”
-That responsibility includes identifying the hazards of all products their employees use in the workplace.
+That responsibility includes identifying the hazards of all chemical products their employees use on the job.

 - Know exactly what hazardous products are present, and how they are used, handled, or stored in the workplace.